-Roast Rack of Lamb-Potato Traybake is a super-easy, delicious holiday meal for 2, but easily scalable to as many as 8.
+Roast Rack of Lamb with Potatoes is a super-easy, delicious holiday meal for 2, but easily scalable to as many as 8.
 It also makes a great Date Night or Valentine's Day dinner.

 How many people will a rack of lamb serve?